csmap-surveys/csmap-surveys.github.io/csmap_url_historian.md

 7. When the extension window appears, enter your user id provided through the survey in the field at the top right.
 8. When you hit “Submit,” a pop-up window will appear prompting you to enter your Survey ID provided by the survey.

-## How to configure {#configure}

-### Web browsing history

-When the plug-in is registered and activated, it automatically begins collecting URLs visited.
-You can pause and resume data collection at any time through options on the extension interface.
-You can also block specific domains from being collected by adding the URLs of these domains to a blacklist feature within the extension.

-### Social Media Data

-You can also opt-in to sharing data from popular social media websites.
-To contribute this data, you can toggle the following options:

-* the Twitter option will collect tweet data when you visit twitter.com,
-* the YouTube option will collect videos listed when visiting youtube.com,
-* the Facebook option will solely collect URLs that appear on your Facebook pages when visiting facebook.com.

-This data is only collected if a you opt-in to add these sites.
-Each social media site is activated separately.
-Data will only be collected from the social media websites that you have opted-in to sharing.

-### How to control what you share
-**Pausing data collection**

-<p>You can pause data collection using the pause toggle feature on the extension.
-This will pause all data collection until you toggle the pause control back to active.</p>

-**Removing data**

-You can revoke your shared data at any time.
-Within URL Historian, you can delete data that has been shared for up to ten days after it was collected.
-If more than ten days have passed since data was collected, you can contact NYU CSMaP Engineers at csmap-engineers@nyu.edu to request your data be deleted.

 **Participation**